Call for Sessions

 How to Submit a Session Proposal

-• Session proposals must be submitted online by the deadline of August 7, 2023.
+Session proposals must be submitted by the deadline of August 19, 2024.
+To submit a session, click here.

-• Session Outline – An outline to include a session agenda, 2-3 participant learning outcomes, 2-3 discussion questions if submitting an Affinity Group Meeting, High Impact Workshop, Spotlight, or a Synergy session, and any resources/materials that could be shared.
+6. Session Outline – An outline to include a session agenda, participant learning outcomes, discussion questions (if applicable), and any resources/materials that will be shared.

 Session Notification